What to do on your property in August

 In the Garden

 - Harvest: Okra, tropical spinaches (longevity, Okinawa, Brazilian, and Suriname).
-You can also use leaves from cranberry hibiscus, South Sea Salad, and Aunti Lilli’s South Sea hibiscus for salads.
+You can also use leaves from cranberry hibiscus, Chief Kobu’s South Sea Salad, and Auntie Lilli’s South Sea hibiscus for salads.
 Butterfly pea flowers are in full bloom and can be used in salads or tea.
+Butterfly pea flowers can be picked and dried now for winter enjoyment.

 - Mulch: Keep bare soil covered completely to prevent water evaporation and protect microorganisms.
 Add a little more compost and wood chips around fruit trees and berry bushes.
 Add another layer of straw around garden veggies.